Baker Bowl: The Baker Wall

 National League Park was distinguished by its right field wall which at its closest distance was only 280 ft from home plate, with right-center only 300 ft away.
 Behind the right field wall was North Broad Street and North Broad Street train station across the street.

-The right field wall came to be known as the Baker Wall after William Baker who ran the club from 1913 until his death in 1930.
-The right field wall and screen in its final form was 60 ft high.
+The right field wall came to be known as the Baker Wall after William Baker, who ran the club from 1913 until his death in 1930.
+The right field wall and fence in its final form was 60 ft high.
 By comparison, Fenway Park's left field wall, the Green Monster, is 37 ft high, and 310 ft away.

 The wall was an amalgam of different materials.
 It was originally a masonry structure topped by a wire fence.

 With the advent of the live-ball era in 1920, it became significantly easier to hit home runs over the near right field wall.
-The Phillies extended the barrier upward with masonry, wood, and a metal pipe-and-wire screen.
-The lower part of the wall was rough and eventually a layer of tin was laid over the entire structure except for the upper part of the screen.
+The Phillies extended the barrier upward with masonry, wood, and a metal pipe-and-wire fence.
+The lower part of the wall was rough and eventually a layer of tin was laid over the entire structure except for the upper part of the fence.

 Because of its material, it made a distinctive sound when balls ricocheted off it, as happened frequently.
 The clubhouse was located above and behind the center field wall.
 No batter ever hit a ball over the clubhouse, but Rogers Hornsby once hit a ball through a window.